NeutralSen/Gector.ai-Web/README.md

     npm install
     ```

-3. **Create a .env file in the root directory and add your OpenAI API key and endpoint:**
+3. **Create a .env file in the root directory and add your API key and endpoint:**

     ```sh
     REACT_APP_API_KEY=API_KEY